 - the aesthetic appeal to adhere to local ordinances and enhance Reeves’ image

-A drive-through cantilever building was the perfect choice to meet Reeves’ needs, as the racks are compact and adaptable.
-Installing the right system minimizes handling time, employee stress, and warehouse space.
+A drive-through cantilever building was the perfect choice to meet Reeves’ needs, as the cantilevered architecture-designed racks are compact and adaptable.
+Installing the right cantilever design minimizes handling time, employee stress, and warehouse space.

 Reeves contacted Steel King distributor LJS Solutions, who teamed up with Steel King’s P.E., Anne Russell, to develop a unique solution.
-As both design engineer and manufacturer, Steel King was able to offer the sole-source responsibility that eliminates questions of accountability.
+As both a cantilever design engineer and manufacturer, Steel King was able to offer the sole-source responsibility that eliminates questions of accountability.
 Steel King is also the only manufacturer of rack-supported buildings with in‐house P.E. qualified engineers.
-Russell brings more than 25 years of cantilever engineering experience to the job.
+Russell brings more than 25 years of cantilever engineering and cantilever architecture design experience to the job.

 - included the gutter within the roof, eliminating forklift damage exposure